ibm-cloud-docs/pattern-code-engine-ai-summary-app/resiliency-architecture.md

 ## Architecture decisions for disaster recovery
 {: #disaster-recovery}

+The following are disaster recovery architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.

 | Architecture decision | Requirement            | Options            | Decision          | Rationale     |
 |---------------------------|----------------------------|------------------------|-----------------------|-------------------|